 L.L.
 Bean Cape (see more cape outfit ideas)

-Learning to Buy Quality Clothes
+Learning to Buy Long-Lasting Clothes

-I was traveling to Portland, Oregon for a weekend downtown years ago and met a woman who worked for a shoe company.
+I was traveling to Portland, Oregon ago and met a woman who worked for a shoe company.
 Surprisingly, to her, I’d heard of the brand (because Nordstrom carried it and we know I have lots of reasons for shopping at Nordstrom).

 I knew exactly what she meant.
 My mom instilled the idea of buying fewer pieces at higher quality years ago.
 It’s why I continue to wear the same pieces year and year – and the clothing hasn’t fallen apart!

 It’s hard to make the jump from getting a bargain on a piece of clothing to buying long-lasting clothes that are likely more expensive.
 This is especially the case if the item is by a brand with whom you aren’t familiar.
 I get it!

 Now that I’ve really pared down my closet; sold and donated undergarments, shoes, and outerwear; recycling clothing items that might not have any life; and worked to buy primarily from sustainable clothing brands, I’ve been able to buy more quality, long lasting clothing without qualms.

 And please know that around here, something sustainably made that won’t last through a lot of wear isn’t going to get a mention.
 I care more about the longevity of an article than anything else!